Terahertz-Band Integrated Sensing and Communications: Challenges and Opportunities: Enabling Technologies for THz-ISAC

-Hybrid beamforming is a enabling technology for THz-ISAC, although it has been mainly introduced for mm-Wave communications systems to reduce the system cost while providing satisfactory SE.
-The hybrid architecture consists of small number of digital beamformers and large number of analog PSs.
-In ISAC, the main aim of hybrid beamforming is to realize a beampattern toward both communications users and radar targets effectively~\cite{fanLiuSurveyJSTSP_Zhang2021Sep}.
+Hybrid beamforming is an enabling technology for THz-ISAC, although it has been mainly introduced for mm-Wave communications systems to reduce the system cost while providing satisfactory SE.
+The hybrid architecture consists of a few digital beamformers and a large number of analog PSs.
+In ISAC, the main aim of hybrid beamforming is to realize a beampattern toward both communications users and radar targets effectively~\cite{fanLiuSurveyJSTSP_Zhang2021Sep,elbir2021JointRadarComm}.
 The THz-ISAC hybrid beamforming problem faces the following challenges:

 \begin{itemize}[wide] \item Compared to its mm-Wave counterpart, the THz hybrid beamforming is more challenging due to the UM number of antennas for the solution of the optimization problem, which is highly non-linear and non-convex due to the coupling between analog/digital beamformers, and the constant-modulus constraint for realizing PSs. \item THz-ISAC hybrid beamforming design should consider THz-specific peculiarities such as the beam split phenomenon and beam misalignment due to the generation of very narrow beams in THz.
 Furthermore, the path loss in THz is distance-dependent for which the THz-ISAC system should employ multiple transmission windows for long- and short-distance targets/users. \end{itemize}